What’s going on now?

 A Quiet Confidence is a book for Christians fighting their tendency to worry.
 It takes 12 of the most comforting passages in the Bible, and through them reminds people of the goodness of God, His faithfulness, His lovingkindness and His sovereignty over all things.
 This book is designed to serve the reader as a calming, soothing breath of fresh air, in which they find room to breathe again, unencumbered by the weight of sometimes paralyzing fear and worry.

-I have just returned from an excellent writers conference in Spartanburg, SC.
-God orchestrated the workshops I attended and I am returning home greatly encouraged and motivated, remembering that I’m not writing to further my writing career, but to write for Him–to put in writing the message He has given me to proclaim.
+I attended an excellent writers conference in Spartanburg, SC this year.
+God orchestrated the workshops I attended and I returned home greatly encouraged and motivated, remembering that I’m not writing to further my writing career, but to write for Him–to put in writing the message He has given me to proclaim.

 A quick shout-out to Jim Holmes for his efforts to redesign my website and bring it into this decade.
 Let me encourage you to reach out to him if you have similar needs. www.greatwriting.org